Financial-Times/o-layout/README.md

 ```

 ## Sass
-As with all Origami components, o-layout has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 You can include o-layout styles with the `oLayout` mixin.

 As `o-layout` only supports the internal brand, your project must also set its brand to internal `$o-brand: 'internal';`.